staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * You want to specify the domains and subdomains you're allowed to send your sensitive data to.
 * You want your sensitive data encrypted, requiring a unique key to access it.

 Vault secrets are created at the *vault* scope, which is the broadest scope compared to the [variable scopes](/docs/sending-requests/variables/#variable-scopes) in Postman.
-This enables you to securely access vault secrets at the team level, and reuse them in your collections, requests, and environments throughout your workspaces.
+This enables you to securely access and reuse vault secrets in your collections, requests, and environments throughout your workspaces.

 > If a variable in a different scope has the same name as a vault secret, the value stored in a narrower scope won't be used.
 For example, if there is a collection variable named `postman-api-key` and a vault secret also named `postman-api-key`, the collection value won't be used when the request runs.
 Learn how to [reference vault secrets](#use-vault-secrets) in Postman.